 As a parent, choosing the right camp for your young camper can be stressful – especially when it is their first-ever camp experience.

 How do you know they will be well cared for?

 MKDC is owned and operated by a certified teacher with over 15 years experience in the classroom (who is also mom to 5 & 3 year olds).
 We know what is developmentally appropriate and how to stimulate young minds while also making them feel safe – physically and emotionally.

 The Sprouts/Shoots schedule has shorter activity periods and more frequent breaks than our older campers.
-They also have two “siesta” periods built into their schedule, when low-impact activities are planned (story time, lego, etc) to give our littlest campers time to rest and regroup.
+Our youngest campers also have low-impact activities (story time, lego, etc) strategically built into their schedule, to them time to rest and regroup.

 Many parents of four year old Sprouts campers choose MKDC as a “warm-up” before starting school, because of our structured schedule and positive group atmosphere.

 Your young camper will participate in a wide range of activities to spark interest and imagination while developing strong bonds with his/her counsellors and fellow campers.
 Our Dreamworld timeblock was created so that staff can create programming tailored specifically to their campers’ interests.

 Our low camper to staff ratio means that campers receive lots of individual attention, making our Sprouts & Shoots program the perfect place to experience camp for the first time.

 Frequently Asked Questions from Sprout Parents

 Q: Is this program accommodating for children who are shy/nervous?